jonnysmillie/landing-page/README.md

 # landing-page
 A Simple Bootstrap Single Page Website Template

-Double click index.html to open in your browser.
+Download and double click index.html to open in your browser.